karoltech/bridging/README.md

 ![Instances](img/instances.png)

-- The SNOMED CT ontology has a role to play in the AI space.
+- The SNOMED CT ontology has a role to play in the AI space
 - Enabling Explainable AI (XAI)
 - Trainning LLMs is not necessary:
     - avoiding use of extensive resources
     - reusing existing models
 - An architecture enabling running smaller models locally:
     - improving security
     - much lower carbon footprint
 - Prompt Engineering is a stepstone, with Context Engineering as a powerful prerequisite

 ## Next steps

 - Extended SNOMED CT semantics.